People with diabetes know that after they get their diabetes diagnosis, there is a lot to learn.

 Symptoms of HHS might develop in a few days or weeks.
 These symptoms are blurred vision, thirst, decreased skin elasticity, increased urination, increased weight loss, and fatigue.

 In addition, altered mental status includes unconsciousness and extreme lethargy.
-The blood glucose reading is 600 mg or dl, and they might go up to 1,000 mg or dl.
+The blood glucose reading is 600 mg or dl, and it might go up to 1,000 mg or dl.

 Both situations need immediate medical intervention.
 The appropriate first step is to call emergency services.